Rachnerd/learn/README.md

 # Sources
-This repo contains links that helped me learning new technologies.
+This repo contains links that helped me learn new technologies.

 ## RxJS 5